 Never Stop Testing

 The advertising wording and landing page headline should complement each other.
 For conversion over time, you want to optimize a landing page.
 This means you should always be testing.
-To see what resonates with users, change images, run A/B tests, switch call to actions, and change copy.
+To see what resonates with users, change images, run A/B tests, switch the call to action, and change copy.
 In the long run, you will also benefit from testing two completely different site designs against each other in addition to your A/B testing.
 Do not forget Internet Marketing and SEO to help your website gain traffic.

 Keep Colors in Mind